 The Frequently Asked Questions (FAQs) below provides you with additional information.

-Why is icare reviewing payments to Dust Diseases Care participants?
+Who is icare Dust Diseases Care (DDC)?

 Why were awards wrong for such a long time?

 These practises may have been embedded due to the ambiguity and complexity in determining benefit entitlements under the Workers Compensation (Dust Diseases) Act 1942 and the Workers Compensation Act 1987 (NSW) as it was prior to 2012.

 These practises date back many years. icare received legal advice clarifying this issue when preparing for an internal system change in 2020.